 These rare island foxes gave birth in the captive breeding facility on Santa Catalina Island, California.
 In late fall, from 2001 to 2004, the pups were released into the wild to help recover the population from a catastrophic outbreak of the canine distemper virus.

 Island Fox Capture

-Wildlife biologists capture a fox to: weigh, determine tooth wear, check heart rate and examine for disease
+Wildlife biologists capture a fox to determine age (by tooth wear), weight, heart rate and to examine for disease.